Easy & long lasting DIY pinecone wreath: beautiful as Thanksgiving & Christmas decorations & centerpieces. Great pine cone crafts for fall & winter!

 A DIY pinecone wreath is a great decor project, and offers many creative variations.
-Like many pine cone crafts, this DIY pinecone wreath is really fun and easy to make!
+Like many of our favorite pine cone crafts here, this DIY pinecone wreath is really fun and easy to make!
 Full of natural charm, it compliments so many decor styles from farmhouse to modern, and looks beautiful as fall, winter, Thanksgiving, and Christmas decorations.

 This DIY pinecone wreath will last for years as beautiful fall, winter, Thanksgiving, and Christmas decorations.
 I will also share ways to customize it with other elements such as string lights, evergreen foliage and berries, and how to use it creatively in different ways.